317787106/mpc-instruction/mpc-readme.md

 # sapling-mpc

-This code can be used to participate and verify the result of MPC phase 2.
+This code can be used to participate PC phase 2 and verify the result.

 ## Instructions